oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 *Thursday, November 10*

 **10:15am Terraform-Driven Auth0 Customization Using Modern CI/CD**<br/>
-Brandon Michelsen, Senior Software Engineer, Google<br/>
+Brandon Amiosci, Senior Software Engineer, Google<br/>
 Daphnne Chacon, Associate Solutions Architect, Okta<br/>

 >This project-driven presentation will demonstrate how you can customize Auth0 by Okta using Terraform and GitHub Actions, with considerations made for production-grade deployment paradigms.
 The speakers show you how they managed deployment of a SPA with an accompanying back-end, from developer testing through to promoting their project into production.